 The mission of WARA-Media and Language is to build a multidisciplinary ecosystem around Media AI, connecting scientific fields and a diversity of industrial segments.

 The uptake of media technologies has reached the point where they are prevalent, enabling innovation and productivity everywhere from the board room to the factory floor.
 When media technology is combined with AI, the opportunities are seemingly endless.
 We can, for example, automate complex workflows, extract and fuse data from heterogenous sources, improve human-machine interaction, and advance the state of the art in remote sensing and control.
 To explore the new landscape to the fullest, and to find sustainable solutions that promote trust, transparency, and fairness, academic and industry research must go hand in hand.

-The primary of objective of WARA-Media is to foster personal relationships through shared tasks, one-to-one partner matching, and focused research seminars.
+The primary of objective of WARA-Media and Language is to foster personal relationships through shared tasks, one-to-one partner matching, and focused research seminars.
 Additionally, the arena leverages on-going investments in media infrastructure to verify emerging technologies and transfer solutions between verticals.
 It addresses research topics related to the generation and analysis of media data, and extrinsic effects of the same.
 To overcome thresholds for collaboration, the arena provides data management and benchmarking, together with engineering support and legal consultation on IP matters.

 Objectives for participation

 - Access to testbeds in an industrial setting

 - More relevant research questions through cross-boundary collaboration

 - Aid visibility, practical relevance, and impact of WASP research